-$$N + N \rightarrow d(90^{\circ}) + Mesons, \tag{2.26}$$
+$$N+N \rightarrow d(90^{\circ}) + Mesons,$$ (2.26)

-Evaluation of feasibility of experiments with the above centrality criteria shows [280] that at the expected luminosity [29] the event rate at SPD could be significant.
+Evaluation of feasibility of the experiments with the above centrality criteria shows [280] that at the expected luminosity [29] the event rate at SPD could be significant.

-The following goals can be aimed, in particular, in experiments with central collisions:
+The following goals can be aimed at, in particular, in the experiments with central collisions:

-- study of known and search for new dibaryon resonances in the region of $\sqrt{s} \approx 2.5 7.5 \,\text{GeV}$; - search for the predicted dominance of the σ -meson production [281]; - search for the expected effects caused by the chiral symmetry partial restoration (drop of mass and width of mesons) [282, 283]; - study of the energy dependence of the reaction (2.26) cross section, what is sensitive to the strength of the confinement forces and the value of the chiral symmetry breaking momentum; - first measurement of the analyzing power of the reaction (2.26) for transverse and longitudinal beam polarization.
+- study of known and search for new dibaryon resonances in the region of $\sqrt{s} \approx 2.5 7.5$ GeV; - search for the predicted dominance of the σ -meson production [281]; - search for the expected effects caused by the chiral symmetry partial restoration (drop of mass and width of mesons) [282, 283]; - study of the energy dependence of the reaction (2.26) cross-section, which is sensitive to the strength of the confinement forces and the value of the chiral symmetry breaking momentum; - first measurement of the analyzing power of the reaction (2.26) for transverse and longitudinal beam polarization.

 It is worth to mention that experiments of this kind have never been carried out systematically.
-There exists a possibility to observe new unexpected effects that can induce new approaches in solving the fundamental problems of the non-perturbative QCD.
+There exists a possibility of observing new unexpected effects that can induce new approaches in solving the fundamental problems of the non-perturbative QCD.